department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/CAIA Refinement Process.md

 Refinement is an essential part of the effective management and prioritization of work and allows for awareness and planning of new tickets as they  enter the CAIA pipeline.
 The primary outcomes of CAIA Ops Refinement can be summarized as:
-- Reviewing all new intake requests in "New Stuff" column
+- Reviewing all new intake requests in "New Stuff" column.
-- Simplification of user stories/ticket requirements ensuring we are working on the highest-priority tasks during each sprint
+- Simplification of user stories/ticket requirements ensuring we are working on the highest-priority tasks during each sprint.
-- Filling out ticket custom fields with relevant data
+- Filling out ticket custom fields with relevant data.
 - Refined intake tickets should be:
   - clear enough, so they understand what VFS teams or stakeholders are asking for and why they are asking for it.
   - Small enough, so the items should be small enough to get done within a sprint or to comply with the definition of done.